What Would You Do (WWYD): 8 Considerations to Choosing a Law School

 Ultimately, can you see yourself thriving at that institution for the next three years?
 If possible, visit the schools you are seriously considering by scheduling a tour, arranging a class visit, or attending an admitted student day.
 Connect with faculty, current students, and alumni to gain a sense of the school's culture.
 Admitted students are encouraged to explore everything Miami Law offers and experience the enriching and collaborative learning environment.

-We look forward to meeting with you and welcoming you to Miami Law.
+We look forward to meeting with you and welcoming you to the University of Miami School of Law.
 When you are ready to apply, review the application overview and first-year JD application instructions.

 Top